 4.5.4.
-Airspace Protection Criteria - Proposed buildings that are 100 feet or higher AGL require ALUC review.
+Airspace Protection Criteria - Proposed buildings that are 100 feet AGL or higher require ALUC review.
 No hazards to flight, including physical (e.g., tall objects), visual, operational, and electronic forms of interference with the safety of aircraft operations, and land uses that increase the presence of hazardous wildlife within the WHA boundaries shall be permitted.
-For a description of the 14 CFR Part 77 surfaces, see Policy 5.4.3.
+For a description of the 14 CFR Part 77 surfaces, see Policy AP-2.

-Safety Zone 5 (see Figure 2) is the sideline zone and is designed as an area not typically overflown and runs outside and parallel to Runways 15-33 and 7-25.
-Normally, all uses in Zone 4 and common aviation-related activities are allowed, provided they meet FAA height criteria and airspace protection, and uses limited in Safety Zone 3 are also limited in this zone.
-All residential uses are to be prohibited unless they are airport-related (e.g., hotels, motels, and airport firefighting and rescue facilities), and higher-intensity non-residential uses and other uses that result in higher assemblages of people and children are prohibited.
+Safety Zone 5 (see Figure 2) is the sideline zone that runs outside and parallel to Runways 15-33 and 7-25.
+Normally, all uses permitted in Zone 4 and common aviation-related activities are allowed, provided they satisfy FAA height and airspace protection criteria.
+Uses limited in Safety Zone 3 are also limited in Zone 5.
+All residential uses are to be prohibited unless they are airport-related; and higher-intensity non-residential uses that result in higher assemblages of people, including children, are prohibited.

 Maximum Densities/Intensities

-Locations Other Uses (people/ac)
+Other Uses (people/ac)

-Safety Zone Residential Density Allowed Maximum Nonresidential Intensity (people per acre) Maximum Single Acre Intensity (people per acre)
+Safety Zone Locations Residential Density Allowed Maximum Nonresidential Intensity (people per acre) Maximum Single Acre Intensity - Clustered Development (people per acre)

 5 Sideline Zone 1 du per 1 ac 70 210

-Additional Criteria

-Prohibited Uses Other Development Conditions

-Highly noise-sensitive uses (e.g. outdoor theaters) Hazards to flight ALUC review required for objects &gt; 200 feet AGL All proposed wind turbines must meet criteria in Policy 5.6.1 All new or expanded commercial-scale solar facilities must conduct an SGHAT glint and glare study for ALUC review All new or expanded meteorological towers &gt; 200 feet AGL, whether temporary or permanent, require ALUC review Within the 5,000' WHA Boundary, reviewing agencies shall prepare a WHA for projects that have the potential to attract wildlife that could cause bird strikes.
-Based on the findings of the WHA, all reasonably feasible mitigation measures must be incorporated into the planned land use.
+Prohibited Uses Other Development Conditions Highly noise-sensitive uses (e.g. outdoor theaters) Hazards to flight ALUC review required for objects ≥ 200 feet AGL.
+See Policy RE-1 pertaining to all proposed wind turbines.
+All new or expanded commercial-scale solar facilities must conduct an SGHAT glint and glare study for ALUC review (see Policy RE-2).
+Within the Inner WHA Boundary, reviewing agencies shall prepare a WHA for projects that have the potential to attract wildlife that could cause bird strikes.
+Based on the findings of the WHA, all reasonably feasible mitigation measures must be incorporated into the planned land use (see Policy WH-1).
+All new or expanded meteorological towers ≥ 200 feet AGL, whether temporary or permanent, require ALUC review.
 Refer to the Compatibility Zone D standards found in the Travis AFB LUCP.

-- 4.6.1 General Standards The general standards applicable to the review of proposed land use actions in the vicinity of Rio Vista Airport are set forth in Table 1.
-Within Safety Zone 5, Residential development at a density no greater than one dwelling unit per one acre is permitted.
+4.6.1 General Standards - The general standards applicable to the review of proposed land use actions in the vicinity of Rio Vista Airport are set forth in Table 1.
+Within Safety Zone 5, Residential development at a density no greater than one dwelling unit per acre is permitted.
 Permitted non-residential uses allow for an intensity of 70 people per acre.
-Also, to prevent clustering of nonresidential development on larger lots, 210 people per acre shall be the limit for a single acre.
-See Policy 5.1.2 for specific calculations and requirements for nonresidential development. - 4.6.2.
-Noise Criteria As a condition for approval of development within Safety Zone 5, a notice regarding aircraft operational impacts on the property shall be attached to the property deed.
+For parcels where development is clustered, an intensity of 210 people per acre shall be the limit.
+See Policy LU-2 for specific calculations and requirements for nonresidential development.

+4.6.2.
+Noise Criteria - As a condition for approval of development within Safety Zone 5, a notice regarding aircraft operational impacts on the property shall be attached to the property deed.
 An example of a deed notice is contained in Appendix B of this document.
+Residential development shall only be permitted in this zone if a maximum, aircraft-related, interior noise level of CNEL 45 dB can be achieved.
+Nonresidential development shall be highly limited within the general standards.
+See Policy NP-4 for additional details on acceptable interior noise levels.

-See Policy 5.2.4 for additional details on acceptable interior noise levels. - 4.6.3.
-Safety Criteria Apart from the prohibition of highly noise-sensitive uses (e.g., outdoor theaters), there are no particular safety requirements for Safety Zone 5.
-For a discussion of other additional safety risks that require special review and assessment, which include wind turbine facilities and solar facilities, meteorological towers, and wildlife hazards, see Sections 5.6, 5.7, and 5.8, respectively.
+4.6.3.
+Safety Criteria - Apart from the prohibition of highly noise-sensitive uses (e.g., outdoor theaters), there are no particular safety requirements for Safety Zone 5.

+Further discussion of other additional safety risks that require special review and assessment are provided in Chapter 5, including but not limited to wind turbine facilities and solar facilities (see Section 5.6), meteorological towers (see Section 5.7), and wildlife hazards (see Section 5.8).